Rewiring the Transformer with Depth-Wise LSTMs: Transformer with Depth-Wise LSTM

-where $LN_{Input}$ and $LN_{Output}$ are the input and corresponding computation result of the layer normalization, $\mu$ and $\sigma$ stand for the mean and standard deviation of $LN_{Input}$, $w_{LN}$ and $b_{LN}$ are two vector parameters initialized by ones and zeros respectively.

-In this work, we use the advanced GeLU activation function \cite{hendrycks2016gaussian} which are employed by BERT \cite{devlin2019bert} rather than the tanh function used in \newcite{Hochreiter1997LSTM,chen2018best}.

-We suppose that the role of the computation of the hidden state in Equation \ref{eqa:lstmhid} is similar to the position-wise feed-forward sub-layer in each encoder layer and decoder layer, so we remove the feed-forward sub-layer from encoder and decoder layers while additionally study the effects of computing the hidden state with the 2-layer feed-forward network like adopted in Transformer layers, in which case, the feed-forward sub-layer is integrated as part of the computation of the depth-wise LSTM, as shown in Equation \ref{eqa:transformerhid}.
+We consider the role of the computation of the hidden state (Equation~\ref{eqa:lstmhid}) similar to the position-wise feed-forward sub-layer in each of the original Transformer encoder and decoder layers, and remove the feed-forward sub-layer from the original encoder and decoder layers when we connect them by our depth-wise LSTMs.
+The original Transformer uses a 2-layer feed-forward network.
+In an additional set of experiments we model these two layers in the hidden state of the depth-wise LSTM in terms of two weight matrices $W_{h1}$ and $W_{h2}$ but use the GLU activation function \cite{shazeer2020glu} for parameter efficiency, as shown in Equation~\ref{eqa:transformerhid} (compare Equation~\ref{eqa:lstmhid}):

-After the computation of the hidden state, the cell and the output of the LSTM unit are computed as:
+After the computation of the hidden state, the cell state and the output of the LSTM unit are computed as: